mythrz/O3DE_PointsOfInterestList/SettingsAndConfigs/Linux/arch-nvidia-setup.md

 - O3DE

-sudo pacman -S git cmake python gcc clang ninja
+sudo pacman -S git cmake python gcc clang ninja git-lfs

-sudo pacman -S git-lfs
+Then you should fork; clone the engine source code (O3DE\Engines\development\);

+(1) git lfs install

+(2) git lfs fetch --all

+(3) git lfs pull (you have to force it through the cmd, cause some IDEs do not do it by default);

+(4) python/get_python.sh

-Then you should fork; clone the engine source code (O3DE\Engines\development\); (1) git lfs install (2) git lfs fetch --all (3) git lfs pull (you have to force it through the cmd, cause some IDEs do not do it by default); create a copy of the existing CMakePresets.json file so the file is in the same root; rename it to CMakeUserPresets.json and copy past the content.
+(5) create a copy of the existing CMakePresets.json file so the file is in the same root; rename it to CMakeUserPresets.json and copy past the content.

 Check if "cmake.useCMakePresets" is set to "always" or "auto".
 CTRL+SHIFT+P -> Cmake: Select Configure Preset, and the presets should be there.
 IF NOT, reboot your PC, delete the CmakeUserPresets.json and try again (It does not always work at first try)